 The District has a Grief Counseling Team established that incorporates the utilization of school counselors, school psychologists, and RBHS counselors.
-This is a type of situation that cannot be fully planned in advance due to the nature of the incident.
-All school guidance counselors and administrators are given specific contact information and procedures for activating the team in the event the school does have a tragedy.
-The specific number of personnel brought into a school at that time is determined by district staff and school administration at the time of the incident.
-The assistance team that comes in is for the assistance of the school and fall under the direction of the school administration.
-District staff also assists in the organization and supervision as needed during any incident.
-Counselors are also given specific information in the organization of a school grief kit for the team in the event it is needed.
+Due to the nature of incidents requiring this type of support, grief responses cannot be executed in advance.
+All school guidance counselors and administrators are given specific contact information and procedures for activating the team in the event the school is faced with managing a tragedy.
+The specific number of personnel brought into a school to assist in a tragedy is determined by district staff and school administration at the time of the incident.
+Assistance teams that come into schools fall under the direction and supervision of the district grief contact and school administration.
+District staff may also be asked by school administration to assist in additional organizational and supervisory tasks as needed during any incident.
+School counselors at all schools are also given specific information in the organization of a school grief kit so that they are prepared in the event a grief response is needed at their school.